closedwall/100daysofcodewithpython/README.md

 - Encountered a challenge while formatting the invitation text dynamically.
 - Resolved the issue by revisiting string manipulation techniques.

-## Day 28: The Pomodora application
+## Day 28: The Pomodoro application

 ### Overview
 Today marked Day 28 of my #100DaysOfCode challenge.
 The focus was on tkinter concepts, and I successfully completed a project related to creating a Pomodoro application.